flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 The code does not use the one-week periods during which the patient has worn the device for a fraction of time lower than `time_worn_threshold`, neither for training nor for inference.

 ### Model training
+The code below is an example of how to train the model on a set of patients' CGM time series, which for this purpose are artificially generated.
+The model artifacts are saved in the `'model'` directory.
 ```python
 from src.model import Model
 from src.simulation import simulate_patients